TeknoVenus/Thunder/docs/introduction/build_linux.md

-These instructions should work on Raspberry PI or any Linux distribution.
+These instructions are written for Ubuntu 22.04, but should work on the Raspberry Pi or any other Linux distribution.

-These instructions are designed for R4 or newer.
+These instructions are designed for Thunder R4 or newer.
 Older versions of Thunder may differ.

 !!! note
 	The Thunder projects can be customized with additional cmake options `-D`.
 To obtain a list of all possible project-specific options, add `-L` to the `cmake` commands below.